 Advise students to obtain travel insurance/CFAR insurance to assist w/the costs of self-isolation.
-GeoBlue does not cover self-isolation costs.

 One program leader must remain onsite with a student who is self-isolating, beyond the program end date (if applicable).
 Also, if a student must remain onsite beyond the program end date due to COVID infection or other illness, let GW know so their GeoBlue insurance can be extended (extension request must be submitted to GeoBlue on or before the original program end date).